Akwd22/shaker-magique/README.md

 ### Features

 - [x] Find cocktail recipes with various search filters.
-- [x] Rate out of 5 stars the cocktail recipes.
 - [x] Join a party host to view their list of available cocktails.
 - [x] As a party host, manage your cocktail recipes and your ingredient stock.
-- [x] Mobile-focused experience.
+- [x] Rate out of 5 stars the cocktail recipes.

 <p align="right">(<a href="#top">back to top</a>)</p>